Seeking treatment through the EBTC involves several stages.

-If her practice is full or if she believes that someone else can better meet your needs she will refer you to another therapist in the community.
+If her practice is full or if she believes that someone else can better meet your needs she will refer you to another therapist.

 After the phone screen you will be scheduled for a pre-treatment consultation session.
 Consultations generally last between one and three sessions and include a comprehensive evaluation of you or your child’s difficulties.
 At the end of the consultation process Dr. Jenks will give you feedback and provide you with her recommendations for optimal treatment.
 Recommendations for treatment may include individual therapy, family therapy, intensive treatment or a referral to more appropriate care.

 Once you are scheduled for a consultation session you will be provided with a password to access your online consultation packet.
 The questionnaires included in your packet are designed to provide detailed information about what factors are contributing to you or your child’s problem.